sybrew/The-SEO-Framework-Extension-Manager/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F98B Bug report"
-about: Create a report to help us improve
+about: "Report a bug if something's not working as expected for you in the Extension Manager."
+title: ''
+labels: ''
+assignees: ''

 ---